Generic Name: Clofazimine (kloe FAZ i meen)

 - Very bad stomach or bowel problems like blockage or bleeding have rarely happened with clofazimine.
 Sometimes, deaths have happened after people have had very bad stomach or bowel problems.
 Talk with the doctor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for at least 4 months after stopping this medicine.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for at least 4 months after stopping clofazimine.
 Use birth control that you can trust.

 - If you are a man and your sex partner gets pregnant while you take clofazimine or within 4 months after your last dose, call your doctor right away.